Vincit/multi-user-test-runner/README.md

     * createAndUpdateTodo producer = role:ROLE_USER; user = role:ROLE_ADMIN;
     * createAndUpdateTodo producer = role:ROLE_USER; user = role:ROLE_USER;
     * createAndUpdateTodo producer = role:ROLE_USER; user = user:existing-user-name;

+# Customizing

+## Custom Test Class Runners

+It is also possible to create your own custom test class runner.
+The custom runner has to extend JUnit's `org.junit.runners.ParentRunner` (doesn't have to be direct superclass) class and has to have a constructor with following signature:

+`CustomRunner(Class<?> clazz, UserIdentifier producerIdentifier, UserIdentifier consumerIdentifier)`.

+When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
+This will enable creating users in `@Before` methods so that they can be used as producers.

+The `RunnerDelegate` class contains helper methods for creating custom test class runners.
+Most of time the runner implementation can just call the `RunnerDelegate` class' methods without any additional logic.
+But for example implementing the `withBefores` method may require some additional logic in order to make the test class' `@Before` methods to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).